HashCuckoo/HashCuckoo/README.md

 # HashCuckoo: Predicting Elephant Flows using Meta-heuristics in Programmable Data Planes
 This repository contains the implementation and metadata of the HashCuckoo prototype presented in the paper submitted to IEEE INFOCOM 2022.
+We will include additional information after the [INFOCOM](https://infocom2022.ieee-infocom.org/) review process.

 ___________________________